seanpowell/docs/source/API_Reference/Reseller_API/v1_(deprecated)/customer_subuser_unsubscribes.md

          <td>task</td>
          <td>Yes</td>
          <td>Must be set to *get*</td>
-         <td>This will allow you to retrieve the unsubscribes for the specifiedcustomer subuser</td>
+         <td>This will allow you to retrieve the unsubscribes for the specified customer subuser</td>
       </tr>
       <tr>
          <td>date</td>
          <td>No</td>
          <td>Must be set to 1</td>
-         <td>Retrieves the timestamps, it will return a date in a MySQL timestampformat - YYYY-MM-DD HH:MM:SS</td>
+         <td>Retrieves the timestamps, it will return a date in a MySQL timestamp format - YYYY-MM-DD HH:MM:SS</td>
       </tr>
    </tbody>
 </table>